-In order to own, transfer, or use ETH directly on the Ethereum Network (as opposed to through an intermediary, such as a custodian), a person generally must have internet access to connect to the Ethereum Network.
-ETH transactions may be made directly between end-users without the need for a third-party intermediary.
-To prevent the possibility of double-spending ETH, a user must notify the Ethereum Network of the transaction by broadcasting the transaction data to its network peers.
+In order to own, transfer, or use Ether directly on the Ethereum Network (as opposed to through an intermediary, such as a custodian), a person generally must have internet access to connect to the Ethereum Network.
+Ether transactions may be made directly between end-users without the need for a third-party intermediary.
+To prevent the possibility of double-spending Ether, a user must notify the Ethereum Network of the transaction by broadcasting the transaction data to its network peers.
 The Ethereum Network provides confirmation against doublespending by memorializing every transaction in the Ethereum Blockchain, which is publicly accessible and transparent.
 This memorialization and verification against double-spending is accomplished through the Ethereum Network validation process, which adds "blocks" of data, including recent transaction information, to the Ethereum Blockchain.

-Summary of an ETH Transaction
+Summary of an Ether Transaction

-Prior to engaging in ETH transactions directly on the Ethereum Network, a user generally must first install on its computer or mobile device an Ethereum Network software program that will allow the user to generate a private and public key pair associated with an ETH address, commonly referred to as a "wallet."
-The Ethereum Network software program and the ETH address also enable the user to connect to the Ethereum Network and transfer ETH to, and receive ETH from, other users.
+Prior to engaging in Ether transactions directly on the Ethereum Network, a user generally must first install on its computer or mobile device an Ethereum Network software program that will allow the user to generate a private and public key pair associated with an Ether address, commonly referred to as a "wallet."
+The Ethereum Network software program and the Ether address also enable the user to connect to the Ethereum Network and transfer Ether to, and receive Ether from, other users.

 Each Ethereum Network address, or wallet, is associated with a unique "public key" and "private key" pair.
-To receive ETH, the ETH recipient must provide its public key to the party initiating the transfer.
+To receive Ether, the Ether recipient must provide its public key to the party initiating the transfer.
 This activity is analogous to a recipient for a transaction in U.S. dollars providing a routing address in wire instructions to the payor so that cash may be wired to the recipient's account.
-The payor approves the transfer to the address provided by the recipient by "signing" a transaction that consists of the recipient's public key with the private key of the address from where the payor is transferring the ETH.
+The payor approves the transfer to the address provided by the recipient by "signing" a transaction that consists of the recipient's public key with the private key of the address from where the payor is transferring the Ether.
 The recipient, however, does not make public or provide to the sender its related private key.

 Neither the recipient nor the sender reveal their private keys in a transaction, because the private key authorizes transfer of the funds in that address to other users.
-Therefore, if a user loses his or her private key, the user may permanently lose access to the ETH contained in the associated address.
-Likewise, ETH is irretrievably lost if the private key associated with them is deleted and no backup has been made.
-When sending ETH, a user's Ethereum Network software program must validate the transaction with the associated private key.
+Therefore, if a user loses his or her private key, the user may permanently lose access to the Ether contained in the associated address.
+Likewise, Ether is irretrievably lost if the private key associated with them is deleted and no backup has been made.
+When sending Ether, a user's Ethereum Network software program must validate the transaction with the associated private key.
 In addition, since every computation on the Ethereum Network requires processing power, there is a transaction fee involved with the transfer that is paid by the payor.
-The resulting digitally validated transaction is sent by the user's Ethereum Network software program to the Ethereum Network validators to allow transaction confirmation.
+The resulting digitally validated transaction is sent by the user's Ethereum Network software program to the Ethereum Network validators to allow transaction confirmation and accepted transactions and (ii) a reference to the prior block in the Ethereum Blockchain to which the new block is being added.
+The validator becomes aware of outstanding, unrecorded transactions through the data packet transmission and distribution discussed above.

 Ethereum Network validators record and confirm transactions when they validate and add blocks of information to the Ethereum Blockchain.
-In proof-ofstake, validators compete to be randomly selected to validate transactions.
-When a validator is selected to validate a block, it creates that block, which includes data relating to (i) the verification of newly submitted and accepted transactions and (ii) a reference to the prior block in the Ethereum Blockchain to which the new block is being added.
-The validator becomes aware of outstanding, unrecorded transactions through the data packet transmission and distribution discussed above.
+In proof-of-stake, validators compete to be randomly selected to validate transactions.
+When a validator is selected to validate a block, it creates that block, which includes data relating to (i) the verification of newly submitted